 Cardiac: Some of the most compelling Tβ4 research is in cardiac biology.
 Studies have shown cardiac progenitor cell activation and migration following MI in Tβ4-treated animals.
 Epicardial cells that normally remain quiescent can be induced to migrate and differentiate toward cardiomyocytes by Tβ4.

 Musculoskeletal: In rodent models of muscle injury, tendon damage, and ligament repair, TB-500 administration has accelerated histological healing and functional recovery.
-It is often studied alongside BPC-157 for synergistic effects.
+It is often studied alongside BPC-157 for complementary effects.
+See BPC-157 vs TB-500 for a detailed comparison of their mechanisms.

 Corneal/Ocular: Tβ4 is in clinical trials for dry eye disease and has shown efficacy in corneal wound healing - one of the more advanced clinical applications of Tβ4 biology.